Get Tech Tips

 HP, Motor HP, BHP, Motor Watts

-Brake Horsepower (BHP), motor nameplate HP, and the actual electrical power (watts) a motor will consume are different, but related concepts.
-This gets confusing, so we will tackle them one at a time.
+Brake horsepower (BHP), motor nameplate HP, and the actual electrical power (watts) a motor will consume are different but related concepts.
+They can get confusing.
+So, we will tackle them one at a time.

 Let us start with simple definitions of work, power, and horsepower.